thomascswalker/PenguinEngine/README.md

 ## Requirements
 - C++ 20
 - Visual Studio 2022
-- CMake 3.30
+- CMake 3.26
 - Git

+> [!NOTE]
-Currently this only runs on Windows.
+> Currently this only runs on Windows.
 In the future I plan to add support for Linux and MacOS.

 ## Building the project from source
-1. Open the root directory in a terminal window and run `Setup.sh`.
+1. Double-click the `Setup.sh` file in the root of this repository.
+This will run CMake and build the project.
-3. Open the `PenguinEngine.sln` solution inside the `Build` directory.
+2. Open the `PenguinEngine.sln` solution inside the `Build` directory.